zrcoder/rGo/README.md

 # rGo
 rGo means "Ready?
 Go!" or "remote go" ~<br>
-It can execute commands(or shell script) on multiple remote hosts automatically
+It can execute commands(or a shell script) on multiple remote hosts almost at the same time

 ## Usage